UPPS 04.04.52 - Retirement Programs

 Tax Deferred Account (TDA) – The TDA program is a voluntary 403(b) plan which provides an opportunity for employees to save pre-tax dollars from their salaries in addition to either TRS or ORP.
 There are no employer contributions under this program.
 A salary reduction agreement signed by the employee at any time of the year authorizes Texas State to send pre-tax salary amounts to a TDA with an approved carrier.

 A Roth 403(b) option is also available with most vendors.
 Contributions are after-tax; however, earnings are not taxed if certain conditions are met.

-Deferred Compensation Program (DCP) - Called Texa$aver, this voluntary 457 retirement plan administered by the Employees Retirement System of Texas allows employees to contribute a portion of their salary toward retirement savings and pay taxes later on the contributions and earnings.
+Deferred Compensation Program (DCP) – Called Texa$aver, this voluntary 457 retirement plan administered by the ERS allows employees to contribute a portion of their salary toward retirement savings and pay taxes later on the contributions and earnings.

 Years of Service – Years of service include all prior service where an employee contributed to ORP, TRS or ERS retirement programs, as verified by each retirement system.

 PROCEDURES FOR APPROVAL OF ORP AND TDA CARRIERS

 Companies desiring approval to solicit ORP or TDA contracts must submit the required documentation according to the university’s vendor specifications as approved by The Texas State University System (TSUS) Board of Regents.

 Vendor specifications and application procedures are available on the Human Resources website.